 Then a river of deflective bullshit starts flowing.
 They can get away with this because their many Christian reconstructionist writings tend to be long, intellectually dense, and difficult for an ordinary person to penetrate and understand.
 The seven items I have listed above are written from my own memory, and they were derived over many years from various external sources who claimed to understand Christian reconstructionism.
 The reference lists at the bottoms of the two following Wikipedia articles would be a good starting place if you would like to dig deeper into the matter of Christian reconstructionism:

 Christian fundamentalism and conservative evangelicalism, to some extent, have always been militant in nature.
 Christian fundamentalism was born as a religious movement in the American Northeast and the Great Lakes Region in the early 20th century.
-It is a purely Yankee invention—not a Southern invention as many Americans wrongly believe.
+It is a purely Yankee invention—not a Southern invention—as many Americans wrongly believe today.
 Only later in time did it travel South and thoroughly infect so many southern churches.
 From the time of its invention until 1925, it grew and thrived with great militance.

 A Christian Fundamentalist Resurgence occurred in the early 1970s.
-It gave us the ugly, virulent, highly militant, government-power-grabbing forms of Christian fundamentalism and conservative evangelicalism that run so rife in the United States today.
+It gave us the ugly, virulent, highly militant, and power-grabbing forms of Christian fundamentalism and conservative evangelicalism that run so rife in the United States today.
 I will not go into the reasons why here.
 It would take too much time and space.
-However, I find it more than a just a little suspicious that this virulent resurgence coincided with the publication of Dr. Rousas Rushdoony’s first multi-volume treatise on Christian reconstructionism, which was entitled The Institutes of Biblical Law.
+However, I find it more than just a little suspicious that the beginning of this virulent resurgence occurred at about the same time as the publication of Dr. Rousas J. Rushdoony’s first multi-volume treatise on Christian reconstructionism, which was entitled The Institutes of Biblical Law.

 What does all of this scary business have to do with the U.S. Supreme Court?
 To use a quote from my on-line friend Dr. Barbara Forrest at Southeastern Louisiana University, Christian fundamentalism, conservative evangelicalism, and the Religious Right today are primarily about “politics, religion, and power.”
 They seek hegemonic dominion and power over the lives of the American people.
-Fundies believe a U.S. Supreme Court, properly stacked with conservative justices partial to them, can be an important tool for achieving the absolutist dominion they seek over American government, culture, and society, as well as the personal life of each American.
+Fundies believe a U.S. Supreme Court, properly stacked with conservative justices partial to them, can be an important tool for achieving the absolutist dominion they seek over American government, American culture, and the personal life of every American.